 Step 4: Complete a Master’s Degree to Advance Skills

-Additional training and academic education in database-related topics, as found in Maryville University’s master’s degree in data science program or master’s degree in software development program, may help facilitate career progression due to elevated knowledge, a broader skill set, and extensive experience.
-Database administrators are responsible for not only database systems operations, but also overseeing the employees who work on those systems, meaning that extensive experience with both the technical and human side of the work is of great importance for a database administrator to successfully fill the role.
+Additional training and academic education in database-related topics, as found in Maryville University’s online master’s degree in data science program or online master’s degree in software development program, may help facilitate career progression due to elevated knowledge, a broader skill set, and extensive experience.
+This step can be an important education requirement for database administrators looking to advance to high-paying careers.
+Database administrators are responsible for not only managing database systems operations but also overseeing the employees who work on those systems.
+This means that extensive experience with both the technical and human side of the work is of great importance for individuals interested in becoming a database administrator.

 Database Administrator Salary

-According to PayScale, the skills that have the most positive effect on database administrators’ salaries include SQL Server Integration Services, Transact-SQL, and Microsoft SQL Server.
+According to PayScale, as of July 2020, the technical skills that have the most positive effect on database administrators’ salaries include knowledge of the following:

 Indeed, Database Administrator Salaries in the United States